-Aside from being comfortable, a toilet should be water efficient, durable, and packed with some extra features as well.
-This is where dual flush toilets come in.
+Aside from being comfortable, a dual-flush toilet should be water efficient, durable, and offer the option to flush solid or liquid waste.

-As their name suggests, dual flush toilets have two functions: for liquid waste and for solid waste.
+As mentioned above, dual flush toilets have two functions: for liquid waste and for solid waste.
 Such a system can save up to 60% of water, which is considerable water conservation indeed.

 During our research, we’ve evaluated, compared, and tested a number of toilet models.
-All of this is aimed at narrowing down your choices so that you can easily choose the best dual flush toilet for your bathroom.
+Our goal is to help narrow down your choices so that you can easily choose the best dual flush toilet for your bathroom.

 - 1.1 1.
 American Standard H2Option – Best Overall

 - 2 Things You Must Know Before Buying a Dual Flush Toilet

 The 5 Best Dual Flush Toilets for 2019